iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 attract anyone interested in data processing tools so they could contribute to open source projects represented at the event.

-Hackathon is organised by the computational linguistic lab at QMUL and sponsored by the `EPSRC`__ grant `EP/J002607/1`__.
+Hackathon is organised by the computational linguistics lab at QMUL and sponsored by the `EPSRC`__ grant `EP/J002607/1`__.

 __ http://www.epsrc.ac.uk/